semgrep/semgrep-docs/docs/semgrep-secrets/rules.md

 ## Metavariable binding

-Semgrep Secrets makes use of Metavariables, where we can re-use matched information within your code, and use that information within our validators feature.
-An example of a metavariable looks like this:
+Semgrep secrets uses metavariables.
+Metavariables allow Semgrep Secrets to reuse matched information from your code in its validators.
+An example of a metavariable is as follows:

 <iframe title="Message displays metavariable content" src="https://semgrep.dev/embed/editor?snippet=JDzRR" width="100%" height="432px" frameBorder="0"></iframe>
 <br />

-As you can see, if you press `Run` the content from the metavariable `$HELLO` will now display as `This content is now reusable in validators`, if this were a secret we could then use the secret to talk to the appropriate service to determine if its active or not.
+When you click **Run**, the content from the metavariable `$HELLO` displays as `This content is now reusable in validators`.
+If this were a secret, Semgrep Secrets could use this to call the appropriate service to determine if the secret is active.

 ## Sample rule